 A Brief Guide to the Harlem Renaissance

-Countee Cullen thought long and hard in his poems about his own and collective African-American identity.
-Some of his strongest poems question the benevolence of a Creator who has bestowed a race with such mixed blessings.
-Claude McKay, born and raised in Jamaica, wrote of the immigrant's nostalgia and the American negro's pride and rage.
+Countee Cullen thought long and hard in his poems about his own and the collective African-American identity.
+Some of his strongest poems question the benevolence of a creator who has bestowed a race with such mixed blessings.
+Claude McKay, born and raised in Jamaica, wrote of the immigrant's nostalgia and the black man's pride and rage.
 Jean (Eugene) Toomer remains a mystery.
 Light enough to "pass" and alone constituting the generation's Symbolist avant-garde, he appeared briefly on the Harlem Renaissance scene, became a follower of the mystic Gurdjieff, and disappeared into the white world.

 Sterling Brown, for many years a professor at Howard University, emerged in the thirties with sometimes playful, often pessimistic poems in standard English and black vernacular and in African American and European forms.
 In many of Brown's poems strong men and women resist the oppression of racism, poverty, and fate.